Two boys on a train. Another passenger wonders what they’re up to.

 She continued watching the two teenagers.
 If she was correct, what they were doing to each other was disgusting, dirty, and obscene.
 She decided that something had to be done to stop this wanton, lewd behavior.

-She heard laughter, so she turned back to watch them again.
+She heard laughter, so she turned back to watch them again, from afar.
 The train arrived at the next station and a few passengers got on.
 Most near the front of the car instead of the back where the two boys were sitting and continuing, she was sure, to play with each other’s private parts.
 Such despicable, disgusting boys!

 Mary noticed a BART policewoman walking past just outside on the platform.
 She jumped up and rushed to the open car door.